Chorazin

-Chorazin (Χοραζίν /koʊˈreɪzɪn/; also Chorazain) or Korazim (כורזים; also Chorizim) was an ancient village in the Roman and Byzantine periods, best known from the Christian Gospels.
+Chorazin (Χοραζίν /koʊˈreɪzɪn/; also Chorazain) or Korazim (כורזים) was an ancient village in the Roman and Byzantine periods, best known from the Christian Gospels.
 It stood on the Korazim Plateau in the Upper Galilee on a hill above the northern shore of the Sea of Galilee, 2.5 mi from Capernaum in what is now the territory of modern Israel.

 Khirbat Karraza (also Karraza, Kh.
 Karazeh, Kerazeh) was a village established at the site of the ancient village and depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 4, 1948, by the Palmach's First Battalion during Operation Yiftach.
 It was located 8.5 km southeast of Safad.

 The nearby Israeli town of Korazim is named for this location.

 History

 Two settlement phases have been proposed based on coin and pottery findings.
 The town was partially destroyed in the 4th century, possibly as a result of an earthquake.
 The settlement of Khirbat Karraza subsequently developed on the site.